dotnet/dotnet-docker/eng/readme-templates/README.md

 {{if match(PARENT_REPO, "nightly") || VARIABLES["branch"] = "nightly"
 :The images from the dotnet/{{if IS_PRODUCT_FAMILY:nightly^else:{{PARENT_REPO}}}} repositories include last-known-good (LKG) builds for the next release of [.NET Core](https://github.com/dotnet/core).

-See [dotnet/core](https://hub.docker.com/_/microsoft-dotnet-core/) for images with official releases of [.NET Core](https://github.com/dotnet/core).
+See [dotnet](https://hub.docker.com/_/microsoft-dotnet/) for images with official releases of [.NET Core](https://github.com/dotnet/core).

-}}{{if match(PARENT_REPO, "nightly") || PARENT_REPO = "dotnet"
-:As part of the .NET 5.0 release the Docker images are published to different repositories.
-The 2.1 and 3.1 images are published to [core branded repositories](https://hub.docker.com/_/microsoft-dotnet-core/) while the 5.0 and higher versions will be published to [non-core branded repositories](https://hub.docker.com/_/microsoft-dotnet/).
-See the [related issue](https://github.com/dotnet/dotnet-docker/issues/1765) for more details.
+}}As part of the .NET 5.0 release, all .NET Docker images (including .NET Core 2.1 and 3.1) have transitioned to a new set of Docker repositories described below.
+Updates will continue to be made to supported tags in the old repository locations for backwards compatibility.
+Please update any repository references to these new names.
+For more information see the [.NET 5.0 repository rename announcement](https://github.com/dotnet/dotnet-docker/issues/2337).

-}}{{if !IS_PRODUCT_FAMILY:# Featured Tags
+{{if !IS_PRODUCT_FAMILY:# Featured Tags

 {{if match(SHORT_REPO, "samples")
 :* `dotnetapp` [(*Dockerfile*)](https://github.com/dotnet/dotnet-docker/blob/master/samples/dotnetapp/Dockerfile)
-  * `docker pull mcr.microsoft.com/dotnet/core/samples:dotnetapp`
+  * `docker pull mcr.microsoft.com/dotnet/samples:dotnetapp`
 * `aspnetapp` [(*Dockerfile*)](https://github.com/dotnet/dotnet-docker/blob/master/samples/aspnetapp/Dockerfile)
-  * `docker pull mcr.microsoft.com/dotnet/core/samples:aspnetapp`
+  * `docker pull mcr.microsoft.com/dotnet/samples:aspnetapp`
 ^elif match(PARENT_REPO, "core"):* `3.1` (LTS/Current)
   * `docker pull {{FULL_REPO}}:3.1`
 ^else:* `5.0` (Preview)